 Vessel speeds were an average 2.15 knots on both survey vessels, generally ranging from an average of 2.0 to 2.3 knots.

-The distance separating the tows between the two survey vessels at each station was about 0.6 kilometers on average, ranging from a minimum of 0.2 km to a maximum of 1.5 kilometers, with both vessels having approximately the same bearing (Figure 6).
+The distance separating the tows between the two survey vessels at each station was about 0.6 kilometres on average, ranging from a minimum of 0.2 km to a maximum of 1.5 kilometres, with both vessels having approximately the same bearing (Figure 6).
 The timing of the start of each tow differed by an average of 40 seconds, to a maximum of 7 minutes.

 Winch speeds varied by vessel and by captain.
 Average speeds of 0.94 m/s were typical on board the Avalon, except for Sept.
-24, the day the captains switched vessel, which yielded an average of 1.47 m/s on board the Avalon.
-Winch speeds on board the Jean Mathieu were more consistent between captains, with an average speed of 1.17 m/s.
+24, the day the Captains switched vessels, which yielded an average of 1.47 m/s on board the Avalon.
+Winch speeds on board the Jean Mathieu were more consistent between Captains, with an average speed of 1.17 m/s.

-Except for tow 299F on the Jean Mathieu, whose start time was revised downward by more than 90 seconds due to a malfunction of the eSonar, tow duration for the active trawling phase were fairly close to the 5-minute mark.
-Variations occur because of post hoc revisions of start times using tilt probe data.
+Except for tow 299F on the Jean Mathieu, whose start time was revised downward by more than 90 seconds due to a malfunction of the eSonar, tow durations for the active trawling phase were consistently close to the 5-minute mark.
+Variations occured because of post hoc revisions of start times using tilt probe data.
 Standard deviations were 20 and 32 seconds for the Avalon and Jean Mathieu, respectively.

 The average durations of the passive phases were around 50 seconds for both survey vessels.
-However, the length of this phase is by nature more variable, being dependent on both the water depth (i.e. longer warp cables) and winch speeds.
+However, the length of this phase was by nature more variable, being dependent on both the water depth (i.e. longer warp cables) and winch speeds.
 The average difference between the length of the passive phase at the same sampling station was 32 seconds, with differences as large as 90 seconds in some cases.

 Average active phase swept area estimates were comparable between vessels, with 2697 m2 for the Avalon and 2781 m2 for the Jean Mathieu.
-Swept area averages vary according to the amount of debris which accumulates in the trawl and this leads to high variability between tows, here with a standard deviation of ~580 m2.
+Swept area averages varied according to the amount of debris which accumulated in the trawl and this led to high variability between tows, with a standard deviation of ~580 m2.
 Excluding tow 299F, the average difference between active swept area was ~300 m2.
-As expected, tows with missing or noisy data on the Jean Mathieu have higher uncertainties associated them, as estimated by the hierarchical model used to estimate the swept areas.
+As expected, tows with missing or noisy data on the Jean Mathieu had higher uncertainties associated them, as estimated by the hierarchical model used to estimate the swept areas.

 For the passive phase, average swept area estimates were comparable for both survey vessels at about 640 m2, though the variability between estimates and differences between tows at a given sampling station were generally high, as expected given the variability in passive phase duration.